alexieyizhe/uni-notes/2A/M239/midterm_study_guide.md

     - An edge is a bridge of a graph _iff_ it is not contained in any cycle of that graph.
     - If there are two distinct paths from a vertex $u$ to a vertex $v$ in $G$,  then $G$ contains a cycle.

+  - TIPS:

+    - consider vertices at the end of a longest path in a graph

 _70% Non-Graph Theory, 30% Graph Theory_

 ### Midterm Review Session